tetherto/lib-wallet/README.md

 ## ⭐ Features

-- **Non custodial:** not your keys, not your coins.
+- 🔑**Non custodial:** not your keys, not your coins.
-- **Composable:** Single facade to interact with multiple assets and wallets
+- 🧩**Composable:** Single facade to interact with multiple assets and wallets
-- **Modular:** All components are modular and can be used independently.
+- 📦**Modular:** All components are modular and can be used independently.
-- **Extensible:** Easily add new asset, seed source, block source...etc
+- 🛠️**Extensible:** Easily add new asset, seed source, block source...etc

 ## 🔗 Blockchains